top of page

 ABOUT ME

-Olivia Goldman is a sixth year graduate student at Rockefeller University in Dr. Leslie Vosshall's lab.
-She studies chemosensation in mosquitoes, the deadliest animal to humans, pioneering imaging and scRNAseq in sensory tissues to better understand how mosquitoes find human hosts and detect insect repellents.
+Olivia Goldman is a post-doctoral fellow in the SENse Lab at HHMI / University of California, Berkeley.
+She completed her PhD at The Rockefeller University, advised by Dr. Leslie Vosshall, on chemosensation in mosquitoes, the deadliest animal to humans.
+She pioneered imaging and scRNAseq in sensory tissues to better understand how mosquitoes find human hosts and detect insect repellents.
 She is co-founder of Científico Latino, an organization supporting underrepresented groups in STEM.
 She earned her Bachelor's from Barnard College of Columbia University, and worked as a research technician advised by Dr. Eleanor Simpson and Dr. Eric Kandel.
-She is a fellow of the National Science Foundation Graduate Research Fellowship program, and the Kavli Neuro Systems Institute.
-Based in New York City and originally from New Jersey, she is passionate about science communication and making science accessible to anyone who is curious.
+During her graduate work, she was a fellow of the National Science Foundation Graduate Research Fellowship program, and the Kavli Neuro Systems Institute.
+She's new to the west coast, after 13 years living in New York City, and originally from New Jerse.
+She is passionate about science communication and making science accessible to anyone who is curious.

 bottom of page